carmelo0x63/SQLcrud/README.md

 ### SQLite CRUD application

 Collection of Python modules to Create, Read and Delete records in a database.
+**NOTE**: based on SQLite3, database is local in current implementation.

 ```
 $ ./sqlcrud.py